-There are core principles that underlie a district board's role in the area of finance and fiscal accountability, all of which is based on one critical assumption: boards must have confidence in the District Manager and be convinced that the DM will provide honest financial information reflected in the budget numbers, or the data provided in support of the budget, is accurate and valid.
+There are core principles that underlie a district board's role in the area of finance and fiscal accountability, all of which is based on one critical assumption: boards must have confidence in the District Manager and be convinced that the District Manager will provide honest financial information reflected in the budget numbers, or the data provided in support of the budget, is accurate and valid.
 If the Board has any doubt regarding the soundness in either of these areas, they must immediately address these issues.
 Failure to do so leaves boards unable to fulfill their fiduciary role.

 A formal budgetary control system is used.
+District Manager determines the annual flow rates between Belvedere and Tiburon (including Paradise Cove), which is the basis of the allocation between the two major zones for the budget.
 Beginning in March, the budget process starts by reviewing the financial requirements for salaries and benefits, chemicals, materials and supplies, capital projects, and contingency reserves.
 At this time, staff can make specific requests.
-The budget is primarily calculated by the District Manager, with the assistance of the Office Manager Operations and Maintenance Collection system superintendents input, and may go through several iterations before a draft budget is submitted to the Finance Committee, prior to recommendation to the Board for approval.
-A Budget Workshop is convened to review the draft, answer any questions from the Board Members or for Board Members to bring any upcoming items to light that may have been overlooked.
+The budget is primarily calculated by the District Managermanagement, with the assistance of the Office Administrative Services Manager Operations and Maintenance Collection system Sauperintendents input's preparation, and may go through several iterations before a draft budget is submitted to the Finance Committee, prior to recommendation to the Board for approval.
+A Budget Workshop is convened to review the draft, answer any questions from the Board Members or for Board Members to bring any upcoming items to light that may have been overlooked (tax, Capital projects, PR-related or otherwise).
 Suggested revisions are made and the draft Budget is reviewed once more by the Finance Committee, prior to recommendation to the Board for Approval.
 Once adopted, the budget serves as the District's approved financial plan.
 The Budget shall be adopted prior to the start of the Fiscal Year (July 1).